Now that the embargo for critics has lifted, the first reviews Luc Besson’s Valerian and the City of a Thousand Planets have hit the web.

 Den of Geek’s David Crow:

 Phrases like “world-building” are a dime a dozen in Hollywood nowadays, and the words “cinematic universe” seem to accompany the press release for each and every summer blockbuster.
 And yet, almost none of these multiplying onscreen wonderlands has displayed a fraction of the imagination and creativity that is bursting at the seams of Luc Besson’s Valerian and the City of a Thousand Planets, a sci-fi fantasia that often exceeds our greatest flights of fancy.
 For a purely psychedelic space opera, Valerian is indeed hard to beat for genre fans desiring a new take on the future.
 Like the Devil, Valerian’s quality is in the details.

-Directed by Luc Besson, the film stars Dane DeHaan, Carla Delevingne, Rihanna, Clive Owen, John Goodman, Rihanna, and Ethan Hawke.
+Directed by Luc Besson, the film stars Dane DeHaan, Cara Delevingne, Rihanna, Clive Owen, John Goodman, Rihanna, and Ethan Hawke.
 Here’s the official synopsis:

 In the 28th century, special operatives Valerian (Dane DeHaan) and Laureline (Cara Delevingne) maintain order throughout the universe for the government of the human territories.
 Under orders from their commander (Clive Owen), the duo embark on a mission to Alpha, an intergalactic city where diverse species share their technology and resources for the betterment of all.
 The ever-expanding metropolis is also home to sinister forces that jeopardize the future of mankind.